yext/search-headless/docs/search-headless.headlessconfig.md

 ## HeadlessConfig type

-The configuration for an AnswersHeadless instance.
+The configuration for a SearchHeadless instance.

 <b>Signature:</b>